Incident details

 Equipment Damage

 Police officers outside a detention facility in Newark, New Jersey, on June 6, 2026.
-At a protest the next day, Pierre Lavie was shoved to the ground by officers in riot gear, breaking his camera flash.
+Pierre Lavie was shoved to the ground by officers in riot gear while covering the demonstration, breaking his camera flash.

 Protests outside the Delaney Hall immigration detention facility began May 22, when many detainees went on a hunger strike.
 Members of Congress, state and local lawmakers and rights groups have alleged dire conditions at the facility.